industrial-edge/profinet-io-connector-getting-started/README.md

 - Configure IED Layer 2 access
 - Configure Databus
 - Configure PROFINET IO Connector in Common Configurator
-- Configure tags' reading in IIH Essentials

-You can find the further information about the following steps in the [Documentation](docs/Installation.md).
+You can find the further information about the following steps in the [Installation](docs/Installation.md).

 ## Usage